YOGA TEACHER TRAINING PROGRAM

 Membership in the global community of LMU alumni and an ever-expanding network and community of like-minded Yoga practitioners and wellness educators, including course graduates, future students, and instructors through the Center for Religion and Spirituality and the Yoga Studies Department

-In Fall 2020, the Yoga and the Healing Sciences Program will be offering participants from across the world the opportunity to participate in our live, online, one-of-a-kind course.
-Some of the greatest benefits of this Yoga teacher training and lifestyle and leadership course being offered live and online for Fall 2020 are:
+The Yoga and the Healing Sciences Program offers participants from across the world the opportunity to participate in our live, online, one-of-a-kind course.
+Some of the greatest benefits of this Yoga teacher training and lifestyle and leadership course being offered are:

 20+ world-class master guest instructors, along with past students who will serve as assistants each weekend to support and inspire you and your educational journey

 Take home value: You’ll receive recordings of each guest segment

 500+ page notebook of Yoga philosophy and practice resources from many sources and perspectives, to give you a well-rounded education in the Yoga and healing sciences traditions

 Terra will host a live guest panel of experts in the field to support the curriculum integration

 Space is limited in order to maintain an intimate, immersive experience.
 We encourage you to apply for admission or contact us with questions early, as we expect the course to fill up quickly: being offered in this new format, available to participants worldwide.